What Is Methadone?

 When a person becomes addicted, the body becomes used to the effects of the drug.
 If a person stops taking it or no longer has access to it, withdrawal can occur.
 Withdrawal symptoms can be quite harsh and can cause the person suffering to avoid quitting use for this reason.

-Recovering From Methadone Abuse
+Recovering From Methadone Use

-Methadone is not only a pain reliever, but it is also used in the treatment of other abused substances.
+Methadone is not only a pain reliever, but it is also used in the treatment of other used substances.
 Because of this, it can be the addiction a person never sees coming.
 But addiction to methadone is very real, and the effects can be long-lasting.

-Treatment for abuse of opioids like methadone has reached a great level of effectiveness in recent decades.
+Methadone addiction treatment has reached a great level of effectiveness in recent decades.
 Rehab centers offer varied methods of therapy and care, but the following are some of the most effective:

 - Counseling (including individual, family, and group)